Martian Empires: Earth invades Mars

 The rules are available through Fighting 15s.
 Martian Empires is in full colour throughout and runs to 48 pages excluding covers.
 The original print edition costs £5.
 The ISBN for Martian Empires is: 978-0-9555686-0-2

 The Venus Expedition, a supplement detailing the lizardmen inhabitants of Venus with scenarios, plus FAQs and errata for Martian Empires, is available in PDF format free of charge on the Fighting 15s site.
-It will shortly be available on Wargame Vault as a “pay what you want” PDF.
+It is available on Wargame Vault as a “pay what you want” PDF.

 Martian Empires uses the Huzzah! orders system, whereby leaders (characters) give units orders to advance, retire, manoeuvre or deploy, with success being based on the character’s Command Factor.
 Units may receive multiple orders each turn, up to the point where a character fails an order or moves onto another unit.
 Armies with good leaders quite simply get more done.

 Fire and close combat work on the basis of Huzzah!’s unit-based, not stand-based, factors.
 In Martian Empires, however, the size of units adjusts the Fire Factor or Combat Factor.
 Combat uses contested 2d6 rolls, with the winning unit being the one that rolls the biggest successful difference between its modified Combat Factor and the result on the dice.
 Hits are inflicted based on the difference between modified Fire or Combat Factors and the result on the dice.
 There are no saving throws.
 Bases take different numbers of hits depending on unit type, and casualties are measured in terms of whole bases.

 Mechanics use two six-sided dice throughout, with a 2 always being a success and an 11 or 12 being a failure.
 Most bases in the game are 4cm by 4cm, with the only exception apart from vehicles being regular Earth infantry on 4cm by 2cm bases.